Call 1-855-581-8111 and ask to have Mobile Crisis Response dispatched in Johnson and Iowa Counties.

 The counselors will talk with you about the situation and help you explore the options available.
 Our hope is to help people feel safe and stable in the least restrictive environment possible.
 And for most of our clients, that means staying at home.
 If higher levels of care are needed and agreed upon, Mobile Crisis counselors will work with you to get you to a place where you can remain safe and stable.

-A Mobile Crisis Follow-Up Counselor will schedule a follow-up call the next day.
-Follow-up is intended to reinforce any plans made during the Mobile Crisis contact and help connect clients with community services that can support them long-term.
+Mobile Crisis Response offers follow-up service to every person we see starting with a follow-up call within 24 hours.
+Follow-up is intended to reinforce plans made during the Mobile Crisis contact and is meant to connect clients with community services that can support long-term care.